-Without taking further steps to verify beneficial ownership, financial institutions may not be fully compliant with laws implemented in other jurisdictions such as the 4th EU AML Directive.
+Without taking further steps to verify beneficial ownership, financial institutions may not be fully compliant with laws implemented in other jurisdictions, such as the 4th EU AML Directive.

-Key beneficial ownership challenges
+KEY BENEFICIAL OWNERSHIP CHALLENGES

-- The BO collection process adds a huge burden on the business's operations - The lack of publicly available UBO registry data remains a loophole in the entire AML effort - Complexity and broadness of the BO data is becoming one of the biggest challenges facing companies with a global footprint in all their markets. - Non-standard documentation in offshore financial centers (OFCs). - Flexible change of ownership in OFCs. - Navigating multiple layers of ownership. - Non-cooperation, grudging, or boilerplate disclosure
+The BO collection process adds a huge burden on the business's operations

+The lack of publicly available UBO registry data remains a loophole in the entire AML effort

+Complexity and broadness of the BO data is becoming one of the biggest challenges facing companies with a global footprint in all their markets.
-Overview of the AML/CTF regulatory landscape

-Guidance - Federal Financial Institutions Examinations Council (FFIEC) Bank Secrecy Act/Anti-Money Laundering (BSA/AML) Examination Manual.

-International Standards - Financial Action Task Force (FATF), Basel CDD, The Wolfsberg Group, Organization for Economic Cooperation and Development (OECD).

-Regulation - 4th EU AML

-Directive, Persons of Significant

-Control Register (UK), FCPA/

-UK anti-bribery laws, Foreign

-Account Tax Compliance Act

-(FATCA), US Patriot Act (Title III

-International Money Laundering

-Abatement and Anti-Terrorism

-Financing Act), MiFID II, Market

-Abuse Directive (MAD II),

-Solvency II Directive, Financial

-Crimes Enforcement Network

-(FinCEN) Final Rule
+Non-standard documentation in offshore financial centers (OFCs) Flexible change of ownership in OFCs

+Navigating multiple layers of ownership

+Non-cooperation, grudging, or boilerplate disclosure

-Adopting a risk-based approach to beneficial ownership
+Adopting a Risk-based Approach to Beneficial Ownership

 As a consequence of the changing regulatory landscape, coupled with the challenging nature of available information, UBO identification may seem an insurmountable task.
-It is usual practice for compliance teams to adopt a risk-based approach with standard thresholds for UBO identification and three lines of defence strategies so as to support straight through processing of business entities with limited risk.
-As a rule, beneficial ownership falls into three categories: executive directors (and/or senior officers), substantial shareholders (minimum 3 percent of an organisation's securities) and de facto third-party shareholders.
-Calculating UBO is relatively straightforward for a publicly listed company with direct shareholders; it becomes more complex when ownership is obscured by layers of indirect ownership.
+It is usual practice for compliance teams to adopt a risk-based approach with standard thresholds for UBO identification and three lines of defense strategies so as to support straight through processing of business entities with limited risk.
+As a rule, beneficial ownership falls into three categories: executive directors (and/or senior officers), substantial shareholders (min 3% of an organization's securities) and de facto third-party shareholders.
+Calculating UBO is relatively straightforward for a publicly listed company with direct shareholders;

+it becomes more complex when ownership is obscured by layers of indirect ownership.
 These ownership structures present high levels of risk and, therefore, require greater scrutiny by compliance teams to demonstrate all reasonable measures have been taken to identify UBO.

-Direct and indirect ownership: Connecting the dots
+Direct and Indirect Ownership: Connecting the Dots

-Beneficial Ownership is best visualised as a series of direct or indirect relationships.
+Beneficial Ownership is best visualized as a series of direct or indirect relationships.
 In the following diagrams, we have indicated levels of ownership between shareholders and the entities.
 While direct relationships are straightforward, the indirect relationship can equally be simplistic in its linkage.
 But in reality, complex structures are more common and granular in detail.